 The magic of post-production - literally

 Everyone wants to look good in photographs, that's only natural, but not everyone realises what help is available.
 I light portraits using large parabolic softboxes for flattering but directional light & plenty of reflectors to soften shadows but of course many people ask if I'll work magic on them with Photoshop.
-Let me tell you, we're way beyond Photoshop now; I have anthropic software which recognises faces and with a few tweaks of the sliders I can smooth skin, even up eyes, soften eyebags, erase crows feet (sorry, laughter lines), expand pupils, whiten eyes & teeth, change expressions and alter eye colour, and after all that it's a simple matter to replace the background as well.
-I can even relight a portrait using the software so that a shot taken in the street with natural light can look as if it's been taken under studio lighting.
-This one of Hamish has been exaggerated for dramatic effect but the idea is that your portrait should look like you think you look rather than how you actually do, particularly if it's to represent you for a long time.
+Let me tell you, we're way beyond Photoshop now; I have anthropic software which recognises faces and with a few tweaks of the sliders I can smooth skin, even up eyes, soften eyebags, erase crows feet (sorry, laughter lines), expand pupils, whiten eyes & teeth, change expressions & alter eye colour and after all that it's a simple matter to replace the background as well.
+I can even relight a portrait using the software so that a picture taken in the street with natural light can look as if it's been shot under studio lighting.
+This one of Nigel, a new partner at Baker Botts law firm, shows the before & after; he requested that signs of 'wear & tear' be minimised and that his smile be fuller so I've thinned his face, removed a few artefacts, adjusted his silhouette slightly and made his expression more friendly.
+I find that people are happiest with results that reflect how they think they look rather than how they actually do, particularly if it's to represent them for a long time.
 Send me a picture of yourself and I'll return you a new & improved version free of charge!

 Photographers are believed to be fond of saying 'Light is my medium' - I don't, because then I'd be a pretentious arse - but without light you're stuck.
 I shot a round table meeting for Insurance Insider in a room with no windows, panelled in dark wood, lit by a couple of 60W desk lamps and couldn't use flash as it would be too distracting.
 A nice (expensive) wide aperture 200mm lens, a monopod and some fancy post-production and we have a set of pictures that look like they're cinematically lit.